Allergic Reactions: What’s Normal, What’s Not

 You need to know the difference.

 In this article, you'll learn the symptoms of mild allergic reactions and an anaphylactic reaction.
-You'll also find out what to do if a child experiences anaphylaxis.
+You'll also find out what to do if a child has anaphylaxis.

 Allergy Symptoms: What's Normal

 Kids with mild allergies (such as seasonal allergies) will usually have these symptoms: